matheuscamposmt/airlines-delay/README.md

 ![dataset-cover](https://github.com/matheuscamposmt/airlines-delay/assets/69912320/4e15ab29-7d56-4faa-b0a2-366f21e6653b)

 ## Solution Strategy
 **Step 01.
-Data Description**: In this first section the data will be collected and studied.
-The missing values will be treated or removed.
-Finally, a initial data description will carried out to know the data.
-Therefore some calculations of descriptive statistics will be made, such as kurtosis, skewness, media, fashion, median and standard deviation.
+Data Collection and Understanding**: In this first step, the data is collected and studied.
+Missing values are treated or removed, and initial data exploration is performed.
+Descriptive statistics such as kurtosis, skewness, mean, mode, median, and standard deviation are calculated.

 **Step 02.
-Data Filtering**: Data filtering removes columns or rows that are not part of the business.
-For example, columns with customer ID, hash code or rows with age that does not consist of human age.
+Data Filtering**: Data filtering removes irrelevant columns or rows that are not relevant to the analysis.
+For example, columns with customer ID or hash code, or rows with invalid or inconsistent data.

 **Step 03.
-Exploratory Data Analysis**: The exploratory data analysis section consists of univariate analysis, bivariate analysis, and multivariate analysis to assist in understanding of the database.
-The hypothesis created in step 02 will be tested in the bivariate analysis.
+Exploratory Data Analysis (EDA)**: The EDA phase involves univariate, bivariate, and multivariate analysis to gain insights into the dataset.
+Hypotheses generated in the previous step are tested through statistical analysis and data visualization.

 **Step 04.
-Data Preparation**: In this fifth section, the data will be prepared for machine learning modeling.
-Therefore, they will be transformed to improve the learning of the machine learning model, thus they can be encoded, oversampled, subsampled, or rescaled.
+Data Preprocessing**: In this step, the data is prepared for machine learning modeling.
+This involves techniques such as data encoding, feature scaling, handling missing values, and handling outliers.
+The data may also be transformed or normalized to improve the performance of machine learning models.

 **Step 05.
-Feature Selection**: After the data preparation in this section algorithms, like Boruta, will select the best columns to be used for the training of the machine learning model.
-This reduces the dimensionality of the database and decreases the chances of overfitting.
+Feature Selection**: Feature selection techniques are applied to identify the most relevant features that contribute to the predictive task.
+This helps reduce dimensionality and minimize the risk of overfitting.
+Techniques such as Boruta or feature importance from machine learning models can be used.

 **Step 06.
-Machine Learning Modeling**: Step 07 aims to train the machine learning algorithms and how they can predict the data.
-For validation, the model is trained, validated, and applied to cross-validation to know the learning capacity of the model.
+Machine Learning Modeling**: In this step, various machine learning algorithms are trained and evaluated on the dataset.
+The selected algorithms are applied to the data, and their performance is assessed using appropriate evaluation metrics.
+Cross-validation techniques may be used to estimate model performance.

 **Step 07.
-Hyparameter Fine Tuning**: First, select the best model to be applied in the project, it's important to make a fine-tuning of the parameters to improve the performance.
-The same model performance methods applied in step 07 are used.
+Hyperparameter Tuning**: Once the best model(s) have been selected, the hyperparameters of the model are fine-tuned to optimize its performance.
+Techniques such as grid search or randomized search are used to explore different combinations of hyperparameters and identify the optimal settings.

 **Step 08.
-Conclusions**: This is a conclusion stage in which the generation capacity model is tested using unseen data.
-In addition, some business questions are answered to show the applicability of the model in the business context.
+Model Evaluation and Conclusion**: The final model is evaluated using unseen data or a holdout dataset to assess its generalization performance.
+The model's predictions are compared with the actual outcomes, and various performance metrics are calculated.
+The results are interpreted in the context of the business problem, and conclusions are drawn regarding the applicability and usefulness of the model.